-EHV Applicant Name: Household without dependent children (complete one form for each adult in the househ old) Household with dependent children (complete one form for household) Number of persons in the household: This is to certify that the above named individual or household meets the following cr check mark, other indicated information, and signature indicating their current living Check only one box and complete only that section ving Situation: place not meant for human habitation (e.g., cars, parks, abandoned bureets/sidewalks) uildings, The person(s) named above is/are currently living in (or, if currently in hospital or other in immediately prior to hospital/institution admission) a public or private place not designed from as a regular sleeping accommodation for human beings, including a car, park, abandoned be airport, or camp ground. or, or ordinarily used Description of current living situation: Description of current living situation: Homeless Street Outreach Program Description of current living situation: habitation.
-Example
+EHV Applicant Name: Household without dependent children (complete one form for each adult in the household) Household with dependent children (complete one form for household) Number of persons in the household: This is to certify that the above named individual or household meets the following criteria based on the check mark, other indicated information, and signature indicating their current living situation- Check only one box and complete only that section Living Situation: place not meant for human habitation (e.g., cars, parks, abandoned buildings, streets/sidewalks) The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a public or private place not designed for, or ordinarily use as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus station, airport, or camp ground.
+Description of current living situation: Homeless Street Outreach Program Name: This certifying agency must be recognized by the local Continuum of Care (CoC) as an agency that has a program designed to serve persons living on the street or other places not meant for human habitation.
+Example may be street outreach workers, day shelters, soup kitchens, Health Care for the Homeless sites, etc. Authorized Agency Representative Signature: Date: